Dominic Smith Player Props: Nationals vs. Astros

 Astros Pitching Rankings

-- The 9.5 strikeouts per nine innings put together by the Astros pitching staff ranks third in the league.
+- The Astros pitching staff ranks third in the league with a collective 9.5 strikeouts per nine innings.

-- The Astros' 3.30 team ERA ranks first among all league pitching staffs.
+- The Astros have a 3.27 team ERA that is No. 1 among all MLB pitching staffs.

-- The Astros allow the 10th-fewest home runs in baseball (69 total, one per game).
+- The Astros allow the seventh-fewest home runs in baseball (69 total, one per game).

-- Valdez makes the start for the Astros, his 14th of the season.
-He is 6-5 with a 2.36 ERA and 89 strikeouts through 84 2/3 innings pitched.
+- Javier gets the start for the Astros, his 14th of the season.
+He is 7-1 with a 3.13 ERA and 74 strikeouts through 74 2/3 innings pitched.

-- His most recent appearance was on Thursday against the Toronto Blue Jays, when the left-hander threw five innings, surrendering three earned runs while allowing four hits.
+- In his last outing on Friday against the Cleveland Guardians, the righty went five innings, giving up four earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.